The hypothenar muscles

 - Opponens digiti minimi muscle: arises also from both the flexor retinaculum and the hook of the hamate bone but inserts more proximally at the ulnar surface of the fifth metacarpal bone.
 The opponens digiti minimi is the strongest and deepest of all hypothenar muscles.

-- Palmaris brevis muscle: extends from the flexor retinaculum and the palmar fascia to the skin at the ulnar side of the hands lending it a rectangular appearance.
+- Palmaris brevis muscle: extends from the flexor retinaculum and the palmar aponeurosis to the skin at the ulnar side of the hands lending it a rectangular appearance.
 Even though this muscle lies superficially, above all hypothenar muscles, it cannot be distinguished through palpation due to the fact that it is quite thin.
 The palmaris brevis differs from the other three muscles in many ways, which is why it is often not considered as one of the hypothenar muscles.

 All hypothenar muscles are supplied by the ulnar nerve (C8-Th1) which courses along the flexor carpi ulnaris from the forearm to the wrist.
 From there, it runs through the ulnar tunnel between the pisiform bone and the hook of the hamate bone, also known as Guyon's canal.
 This pathway is formed by the flexor retinaculum and the pisohamate ligament on the dorsal side, and the palmar carpal ligament and the palmaris brevis muscle on the palmar side.
 After exiting the tunnel the ulnar nerve divides into a superficial branch and a deep branch.
 While the deep branch courses towards the metacarpus along with the ulnar artery and supplies the hypothenar muscles, including others, the superficial branch carries on distally underneath the palmaris brevis.